 What Makes a Women’s EDC Kit Different?

-Whether you are a man or woman, building an EDC kit is all about balancing function with practicality: How much do you really need an item?
+Whether you are a man or woman, building an EDC kit is about balancing function with practicality: How much do you need an item?
 Is it practical to carry around every day?
-Is the item so useful it is worth carrying around, despite being impractical?
+Is the item so helpful it is worth carrying around, despite being impractical?

 Women have an inherent advantage with EDC kits: we are more likely to carry purses.
-A purse can carry a lot more useful gear than would fit on a keychain or in a pocket.
+A purse can take a lot more helpful gear than would fit on a keychain or in a pocket.

 A woman’s EDC kit should address the likelihood of being a victim.
-It’s more important for us to have an operating cell phone so we can call for help, a self-defense weapon, and items to keep us from getting stranded.
+We need an operating cell phone to call for help, a self-defense weapon, and items to keep us from getting stranded.

 Situations Your Female EDC Kit Should Prepare You For